ArcBees/dev-site/site/src/main/markdown/gwtp_v2/core/events/index.md

 # Events

-There are several ways of writing events but this is the preferred way for GWTP's team.
+There are several ways of writing events but this is based on the GWT way.

 ## Example of an event and its handler